-- For fund investments, Tesi's Board of Directors decides on Tesi's own investments, and Tesi Fund Management Oy's Board of Directors decides on fund investments by the Kasvurahastojen Rahasto (KRR) funds-of-funds.
+- o For fund investments, Tesi's Board of Directors decides on Tesi's own investments, and Tesi Fund Management Oy's Board of Directors decides on fund investments by the Kasvurahastojen Rahasto (KRR) funds-of-funds.
 Tesi Fund Management Oy's Board of Directors comprises four members of Tesi's Management Team (Tesi's CEO; Tesi's Director, Venture Capital; Tesi's Director, Funds; and Tesi's CFO).
 In the case of the KRR I-III funds-of-funds, an advisory board comprising investors in these funds has also had the right to veto investment decisions made by Tesi Fund Management Oy.
-As from the inception of the KRR IV fund-of-funds, the advisory board no longer has the right to veto. - Tesi's Board of Directors decides on investments to be made directly in Tesi's portfolio companies and, depending on size, either Tesi's Management Team or Tesi's Board of Directors decides on exits. - Tesi Industrial Management Oy is Tesi's management company for industrial policy investments.
+As from the inception of the KRR IV fund-of-funds, the advisory board no longer has the right to veto. - Investments and exits from Tesi's own balance sheet are mainly decided by the Board of Directors, but depending on size, decisions may also be made by the Investment Council or Management Team. - Tesi Industrial Management Oy is Tesi's management company for industrial policy investments.
 The company manages the investments made, or planned to be made, in Tesi's portfolio, that have low expectations for returns, high risk and industrial policy interests.
 Tesi's Board of Directors decides on these investments after receiving industrial policy guidance from the owner and, depending on size, either Tesi's Management Team or Tesi's Board of Directors decides on exits. - EAKR Aloitusrahasto Oy is a company managing investments relating to the venture capital investing operations that were transferred from Finnvera.
 EAKR Aloitusrahasto Oy's Board of Directors decides on investments to be made directly in portfolio companies and on exits from them, the Board comprises three members of Tesi's Management Team (Tesi's CEO; Tesi's Director, Funds; and Tesi's Director, Venture Capital) - FEFSI Management Oy is Tesi's and the European Investment Bank's (EIB) management company for investments made through co-investment programmes.
 FEFSI Management Oy's Board of Directors decides on investments to be made directly in portfolio companies and on exits from them, the Board comprising three members of Tesi's Management Team (Tesi's CEO; Tesi's Director, Funds; and Tesi's CFO).
 The EIB can, if it so wishes, reject (veto) an investment proposal for a co-investment programme.
 Investments under a co-investment programme are implemented through FEFSI Ky and FEGF Co-Investment Ky. - Tesi's Board of Directors, after processing by the Audit Committee, approves an asset management investment plan and bestows full authority for selecting asset managers for portfolios.
 The Management Team can decide on the selection of a fund for cash management assets.